kkorolyov/SimpleTools/README.md

 # SimpleProps
-A simple API for writing and reading application properties to and from files.
+A simple Java API for writing and reading application properties to and from files.

 ## Examples
 #### Reading a property: